larecipe/larecipe-docs/authorization.md

 <a name="how"></a>
 ## How?

 LaRecipe provides an easy way to activate the authorization feature using Laravel Gate.
-Please have a look at the [official documnetation](https://laravel.com/docs/5.7/authorization) if you're not familiar with Gates.
+Please have a look at the [official documentation](https://laravel.com/docs/authorization) if you're not familiar with Gates.

-Register a new gate within `boot` method in your `AuthServiceProvider`.
+Register a new gate permission `viewLarecipe` within the `boot` method in your `AuthServiceProvider`.

 ```php